GallVp/knkTools/algorithms/daca/README.md

 ## Example Data

-Two example data files are available in the *Sample Data* folder.
+Two example data files are available in the *sampleData* folder.

 1. example01_DS.mat: This example contains 15 minutes of  force plate data and 3-D kinematic data from a person walking on a split-belt treadmill in the differential speed configuration (split belts) with a belt speed ratio of 1:2.